What We Do

 Approximately 70% of the MFD’s emergency calls are medical in nature.
 All MFD firefighters are trained and licensed Wisconsin Emergency Medical Technician (EMT) – Basics.

-In addition, there are eight Advanced Life Support ambulances across the city staffed by two paramedics each.
+In addition, there are nine Advanced Life Support ambulances across the city staffed by two paramedics each.
 All paramedics are certified firefighters and may occasionally serve on an engine or ladder.
-Engine 14 is staffed daily with one paramedic and three EMT-Basics.

 The Madison Fire Department proudly employs a team of civilian fire prevention officers under the Fire Prevention Division.
 Our Code Enforcement Officers and commissioned fire companies inspect all public buildings twice a year to ensure local occupancies are in compliance with fire code and city ordinances.